.jpg)

 2.)
 After Mustard seeds have soaked for at least overnight, place mixture in your food processor.
 Blend at high speed for a few seconds.
 Grind in short blasts until mustard is your desired consistency.
 The more the mustard seed is broken down, the hotter the mustard will be.

 3.)
 Mustard will thicken as it sits.
 It will also thicken slightly in the refrigerator.
 This will keep for several weeks in your refrigerator.
-This will mellow a little in the fridge.
+This mustard recipe will mellow a little in the fridge.

-You won’t like the taste of the mustard when it’s first made.
+You won’t like the taste of the mustard recipe when it’s first made.
 Let it sit in a jar or plastic container at least 24 hours before refrigerating.
 Then taste it.
 If it’s still too spicy, let it sit longer.
 It will mellow, as long as it’s not refrigerated.
-Once you refrigerate it, it pretty much stays at that heat level and flavor.
+Once you refrigerate it, the mustard recipe pretty much stays at that heat level and flavor.

 Good Add-Ins: